Acupuncture: Can it help?

 needles, and a discussion about self-care tips.
 An

-comfortable surface.
-Depending on where the needles are
+on a comfortable surface.
+Depending on where the

-to go, you will lie facedown, faceup or on your side.
+needles are to go, you will lie facedown, faceup or on

-sterile packaged needles.
-You may feel a brief, sharp
+single-use sterile packaged needles.
+You may feel a

-sensation when the needle is inserted, but generally
+brief, sharp sensation when the needle is inserted, but

 It's common, however, to feel a deep aching sensation